plone/documentation/docs/developer-guide/create-control-panel.md

     group = "General"
 ```

-Then register the adapter in your ZCML configuration file:
+Then register the adapter in your ZCML configuration file.

 ```xml
 <!-- mypackage/configure.zcml or mypackage/controlpanel/configure.zcml -->